Spyobird/ag101/content/about/_index.md

 title = "About"
 weight = 1
 +++
-# About this site

 This site was built using [Hugo](https://gohugo.io/) and is hosted via [Github Pages](https://pages.github.com/).
-You can check out the repository for this site [here](https://github.com/spyobird/ag101).
+You can check out the repository for this site [here](https://github.com/spyobird/ag101/).